keithleffler/Cambia_SDET/tools_questions.md

 ## Question 3
 _How do you choose which language to use for a given task?_

 1. Choose a language, or at least a language type, that supports the problem space.
-The Java or .NET frameworkds be good choices for writing enterprise applications.
+The Java or .NET frameworks be good choices for writing enterprise applications.
 Though possible, low level C would involve a lot of extra work.
 2. Once a language class is determined, choose a language that fits the customer.
 Microsoft technologies may not be the best choice for an organization that relies solely on Unix and Java.
-3. Choose a language that the developers know well, or can learn with enough time to complete the project.
+3. Choose a language within the identified class and technology stack that the developers know well, or can learn with enough time to complete the project.

  _How did you choose the language for the programming exercise above?_
  The instructions specified that the exercise must be completed using Python.